nofatclips/codecademy-python/sets.md

 the [dictionary](http://www.codecademy.com/groups/python-fro-beginners/discussions/5159a72318e52a0dd9001a6a).
 What
 these structures have in common is the fact that they store multiple values.

-One difference between lists and dictionaries is that lists have a defined order, while dictionaries don't.
+What about unordered?
+One difference between lists and dictionaries is that lists are sequence of values with a defined order, while dictionaries don't.
 As you might have guessed, sets are also unordered collections:

-    > standings = {"Achilles", "turtle"}
+    > standings = {"Achilles", "tortoise"}
     > print standings
-    => set(['turtle', 'Achilles'])
+    => set(['tortoise', 'Achilles'])

+We already saw what distinct means with the fibonacci sequence.
+We'll get back to the hashable part soon.
+Let's first see what we can do with a set.

+We can add elements to it:

+    > standings.add("turtle")

+remove them:

+    > standings.remove("tortoise")

+check for existence:

+    > print "Achilles" in standings
+    > print "Zeno" not in standings

+Also, set operations (union, intersection and difference) are defined but you'll rarely get to use them.

 P.S.
 Some technicalities.
 What I described refers to Python 2.7.x as well as Python 3.x.x